-Drawn between silence/sound, d. haejin bang’s interdisciplinary and community work is currently based within Los Angeles and Korea.
+Drawn between silence/sound, d. haejin bang’s transdisciplinary and community work is currently based within occupied Tongva land (otherwise known as Los Angeles) and corea.
 Born and raised in Koreatown, LA, their explorations revolve around the voice, body, and Silence.
 Their main focus underlines gaps and the interjacent: How can we better listen?

-A current recipient of the Fulbright Research Grant, d. haejin’s focus as a diasporic Corean is based on exploring ‘embodied silences,’ a cartography of collective intergenerational trauma, by exploring the affects of sound tied to body.
+A Fulbright Fellow, haejin’s focus as a diasporic, trans corean is based on exploring ‘embodied silences,’ a cartography of collective intergenerational trauma, by exploring the affects of sound tied to body.
 Their project focuses on the breath and energy of voice/body/silence, of undoing and (un)learning contemporary notions and rationales of sound embedded in dominant language and discourse of knowledge.
-Through the practice and performance of P’ansori, their goal is to both explore and create multidisciplinary resources for other diasporic folks looking to learn more about indigenous corean music, histories, and philosophies.
-Learning both the 소리 (voice) and 북 (drumming) that make up 판소리/P’ansori, they are currently studying with 명창/Master Singer Song Jae-Young as well as with 고수/Master Drummer Cho Yong-Soo, as well as Seo Yeonwoon (voice) of Daroo Performing Arts.
+Through the practice and performance of pansori, their goal is to both explore and create multidisciplinary resources for other diasporic folks looking to learn more about indigenous corean music and histories.
+Learning both the 소리 (voice) and 북 (drumming) that make up 판소리/pansori, they are currently studying with 명창/Master Singer Song Jae-Young and 고수/Master Drummer Cho Yong-Soo.

 d. haejin’s work continues to probe and to ask: How can we create change in our communities through collective organizing, sound/silence, listening – the sensitivity and understanding that these processes foster?